The 30 Day Money Cleanse: A Step-by-Step Detox Program for Your Financial Health

 It might be weird to think of yourself as being profitable or unprofitable but this really is a key mindset shift.
 No company can survive being unprofitable for long, and neither can we as individuals.

-Naturally, the bigger the gap between your income and your expenses, the more profitable you can be.
-Take Michelle as an extremely profitable example; she has very high income and very low expenses (she lives full-time in an RV!).
+Naturally, the bigger the gap between your income and your expenses, the more profitable you can be

 Day 7: “Bucket” Your Spending